LA Plaza de Cultura y Artes: Construction

 County Supervisor Gloria Molina was called "one of the project's earliest supporters and, by all accounts, the person most responsible for bringing it to fruition" by the Los Angeles Times.
 Part of the cost was funded by Molina's county discretionary spending funds.
 The center is on 2.2 acre, with a price tag of $54 million and an operating budget of $850,000.
 It was designed by Chu+Gooding Architects.

 The rehabilitation of the shell and core of the historic Plaza House and Vickrey-Brunswig Building was completed in December 2009.
 The LA Plaza de Cultura y Artes Foundation completed tenant improvements to the two buildings and relocated their administrative offices to the fifth floor of the Vickrey-Brunswig Building in October 2010.

 In October 2010, human remains were discovered from an old cemetery during excavations for an outdoor garden walkway and fountain.
 118 bodies were removed before community concerns about the possible Native American origin of the remains and poor archaeological handling halted the construction in January 2011.
 Referring to an Environmental Impact Report conducted by Sapphos Environmental, Gloria Molina said "Had they done better work, we wouldn't be in this situation."
 Remains were taken to the Los Angeles County Museum of Natural History.

-A public artwork, Walls Against Walls, is a chunk of the Berlin Wall containing a letter to President Donald Trump about how walls always come down.
-It has traveled the country since being brought to Washington D.C. in November 2019.